7targets/7targets-docs/_posts/2021-09-29-How-to-change-assistant-and-owner.md

 ![image](../../images/changetheowner/2.jpg)

+## To assign another assistant to the user
  If you want to assign another assistant, select the ‘user’ and click on the assistant icon, and select another assistant.
 Now Ashley assistant is assigned to
 Sanju.